Pharmaceutical Distribution Business

 Onsite power for emergency at Distribution Center

-A seismic insolation structure at Distribution Center
+A seismic isolation structure at Distribution Center

 Evolution of healthcare distribution platform